 We went on the half price day, but the movie was only showing in NuMetro’s Scene, so we didn’t just pay full price, I paid extra because it was the luxury seating (I offered to pay for the both of us since it was my date but he insisted on splitting it).
 To be honest, it worked out in my favour.
 The theatre was really nice and we were seated in super comfy recliners.
 Once the trailers were well on their way, I pulled out our snacks; a couple bags of crisps and gummy sweets.

 The movie was a good choice for the most part.
 I was present the whole time, but he dosed off a couple times, mainly because he was tired from work.
 Though, he was attentive at the climax of the film when we finally see Joseph Gordon-Levitt’s character do his spectacular walk across the Twin Towers.
-By the time the movie was done, most of the stores were closed and the mall was half empty.
+By the time the movie was done, most of the stores were closed and the mall was almost empty.
 We decided to go up to the balcony to chat about the movie and get to know each other better.
 Again things turned out better than I could have planned.
 It was a nice summer’s night with no wind and we had positioned ourselves to face the V&A Ferris wheel that stood in the foreground of the Cape Town landscape, both of which were shining with lights to shine through the night.

 We chatted for hours, most of the time I was just trying to figure out what colour his eyes were or I would catch myself staring at his lips and had to tell myself to focus on what he was saying.
 I liked how open minded he was and that he read books and was in a band with friends from high school.
 I really wanted to kiss him but I didn’t know how to go about it.
 I was also trying to read his mind through the face he was making.
 It was a look of keen interest and something I could only describe as lust.
 It was like he wasn’t quite undressing me with his eyes, but whatever he was thinking was definitely not suitable for younger viewers.